roymoran/comments-stream/README.md

 # from repo root, create docker-compose.env file
 $ cp ci/docker-compose.env.example ci/docker-compose.env
 ```
 May have to do this manually on windows.
-Copy contents of docker-compose.env.example into a new file docker-compose.env in ci directory.
+Copy contents of docker-compose.env.example into a new file named docker-compose.env in ci directory.

 ## Collect Comments for Training/Testing Dataset